 This guest post on “Teaching Trouillot in Contemporary Anthropological Theory” is by Elizabeth Ferry, Professor of Anthropology at Brandeis University.
 Ferry is the author of Minerals, Collecting, and Value across the US-Mexico Border.
+She has recently published La Batea, Impressions of Gold in Colombia, together with her brother and photographer Stephen Ferry.
 In December 2017, she presented at the American Anthropological Association roundtable Engaging with the Work of Katherine Verdery for the Anthropology Matters conference.
 For more information on Teaching Trouillot see the Trouillot Bibliography and Trouillot, In Memoriam.

 I have been teaching Contemporary Anthropological Theory to Brandeis anthropology graduate students, every other year, for a number of years now, and it is one of my favorite classes to teach.
 It is a great way to get to know the MA and PhD students in our program, and I love revisiting scholars whom I read in graduate school in new ways and in relation to new work.
 Teaching every other year allows me to take stock of how the field is changing as new scholars enter conversations and as the world changes.